 The exact amount of money that your insurance company provides can vary based on the facility that you choose and the type of coverage you have.

 Both options of care can work for patients who are dealing with Adderall addictions.
-Inpatient care is typically a safer option, since you won’t have to worry about potentially relapsing when you go back to your home environment at night.
+Inpatient treatment programs are typically a safer option, since you won’t have to worry about potentially relapsing when you go back to your home environment at night.

 If you’re unsure about which option is right for you, feel free to reach out to an addiction specialist at Zoe.
-They can give you some free advice to help ensure you make the best decision for your recovery.
+We can give you some free advice to help ensure you enroll in the best professional treatment programs for your recovery.

 Lay the Foundation for a Brighter Tomorrow With Zoe